ThierrySans/CSCD27/tutorials/08/README.md

 3. How long would it take to:

     - brute-force the password for 1 user
-    - brute force the password for n users
+    - brute force the password for m users

 ## Cracking unsalted hash passwords